 Baba Nyonya Heritage Museum Highlights

 It is possible to be lost anywhere in the world but a few places.
 Melaka is one of these.
 It is not possible for you to mistake when finding Baba Nyonya Heritage Museum in the city.
 It stands out all other buildings around.
 It is a place turned into heritage museum since the Chinese-Malay art is found at its peak here.
 Everything in this heritage museum seems so untouched that you feel like history is alive.
 The furniture, floor and ceilings; everything is clean and glossy.
-The local authorities have protected the building quite well and for the same reason, it is one of the best attraction in Melaka.

 The architecture of Baba and Nyonya speaks of the lavish lifestyle of Peranakans of the past.